angeladietz/angeladietz/README.md

 🎓 &emsp;I'm studying Software Engineering at the University of Waterloo<br>
 💙 &emsp;I'm currently working as a Backend Systems & Infra Engineer Intern at LinkedIn<br>
+🎒 &emsp;I'm a developer for UW Blueprint, a student organization that builds tech projects for non-profits.<br>
 💻 &emsp;I have completed SWE internships at [RBC](https://www.rbc.com/canada.html), [Connected](https://www.connected.io/) and [Tangam Systems](https://www.tangamsystems.com/)<br>
 🌱 &emsp;I love all things environment and sustainability